 7. Turn it into art

-If we've learned one thing from attending our art school friends' end-of-year exhibitions, it's that anything can be art.
+If we've learned one thing from attending our friends' art school exhibitions, it's that anything can be art.
 Anything.
 A pile of pencil shavings?
-A timeless and timely exploration of how technology both destroys and creates modalities for communication.
+That's a timeless and timely exploration of how technology destroys and creates modalities for communication.
 An empty room with nothing but a window and a fire escape?
 "It’s like everything and nothing at the same time."
-(Maybe practice saying that with a straight face.)
+(Practice saying that with a straight face.)